 STAs, both AP STAs and non-AP STAs, who share a means of authentication—either mutual trust of a third party, or using trust of each other’s public keys—may use that shared trust to mutually authenticate and derive a shared key in a more efficient manner than using IEEE 802.1X.

 The FILS Authentication protocol authenticates STAs to each other, optionally using a TTP.
 The authentication exchange can optionally be performed with PFS.
-When the FILS authentication protocol is performed with PFS, the STA and AP derive ephemeral public and private keys with respect to a particular set of domain parameters that define a finite cyclic group and the exchange public keys.
+When the FILS authentication protocol is performed with PFS, the STA and AP derive ephemeral public and private keys with respect to a particular set of domain parameters that define a finite cyclic group and then exchange public keys.
 When a TTP is not used, then PFS shall be used.
 In either case, the result of the FILS Authentication protocol is a PTKSA.
 FILS Authentication is an RSNA authentication protocol.

 11.9a.1 Assumptions on FILS Authentication